basho/basho_docs/source/languages/en/riak/ops/advanced/ring-resizing.md

 64
 (dev1@127.0.0.1)2>
 ```

-### Aborting a Resize Already In-Progress
+## Aborting a Ring Resize Already in Progress

 The process to abort a currently running resize is very similar to the process to set one up.
 Submit a `resize-ring abort` request, plan it, and commit it using `riak-admin cluster ...`

 Submit the request
 ```